emacs-eask/cli/docs/section-8-troubleshooting.md

 > If you installed Eask with `npm`, then you should probably upgrade it through
 > `npm`.
 Otherwise you would just have to ensure the `git` is installed.

+* If the error persists, try to reinstall Eask from scratch.

+If Eask still does not work, please [report an issue](https://github.com/emacs-eask/eask/issues/new) to the issue tracker.
+Please include Eask output with the `--verbose` and `--debug` options enabled, to give us as much information as possible.